 The most fundamental necessity of congregational mosque architecture is that it be able to hold the entire male population of a city or town (women are welcome to attend Friday prayers, but not required to do so).
 To that end congregational mosques must have a large prayer hall.
 In many mosques this is adjoined to an open courtyard, called a sahn.
 Within the courtyard one often finds a fountain, its waters both a welcome respite in hot lands, and important for the ablutions (ritual cleansing) done before prayer.

 Another essential element of a mosque’s architecture is a mihrab—a niche in the wall that indicates the direction of Mecca, towards which all Muslims pray.
 Mecca is the city in which the Prophet Muhammad was born, and the home of the most important Islamic site, the Kaaba.
 The direction of Mecca is called the qibla, and so the wall in which the mihrab is set is called the qibla wall.
 No matter where a mosque is, its mihrab indicates the direction of Mecca (or as near that direction as science and geography were able to place it).
 Therefore, a mihrab in India will be to the west, while a one in Egypt will be to the east.
-A mihrab is usually a relatively shallow niche, as in the example from Egypt, above.
-In the example from Spain, shown right, the mihrab’s niche takes the form of a small room, this is more rare.
+A mihrab is usually a relatively shallow niche, as in the example from Istanbul, above left.
+In the example from Spain, shown above right, the mihrab’s niche takes the form of a small room, this is more rare.

 One of the most visible aspects of mosque architecture is the minaret, a tower adjacent or attached to a mosque, from which the call to prayer is announced.